List of multilingual presidents of the United States: Theodore Roosevelt

 Theodore Roosevelt read both German and French very well and kept a good number of books written in these languages in his personal library.
-A foreign correspondent noted that although Roosevelt spoke clearly and quickly, he had a German accent while speaking in French.
+A foreign correspondent noted that although Roosevelt spoke clearly and quickly, he had a noticeable German accent while speaking in French.
 He first learned German, French, and Latin starting at the age of 13, when his parents hired a tutor, and French was spoken on occasion at the dinner table to encourage fluency.
 He quite often read fiction, philosophy, religion, and history books in both French and German, for example Leo Tolstoy's Anna Karenina in French translation during his time ranching in the Dakotas.
 He was most comfortable with informal discussions in French, but he made two public addresses in the West Indies in French in 1916.
 He recognized that, while he spoke French rapidly and was able to understand others, he used unusual grammar "without tense or gender".
 John Hay, secretary of state under Roosevelt, commented that Roosevelt spoke odd, grammatically incorrect French, but was never difficult to understand.

 Though he could read and understand the language thoroughly, Roosevelt struggled to speak German.
 When Roosevelt attempted to speak with a native German, he had to apologize after botching the attempt.
 While not fluent in the language, Roosevelt was also able to read Italian.
 Though he at one point studied Greek and Latin, Roosevelt found both languages a "dreary labor" to translate.
 Roosevelt most likely studied some form of these two languages for his Harvard entrance exam, though he never maintained a good control of them.